kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

   versioned: true
 ```

 By setting `versioned` to `true`, versioning is enabled for `regressor`.
 This means that the pickled output of the `regressor` is saved every time the pipeline runs, which stores the history of the models built using this pipeline.
-Further details can be found in the [Versioning section](../data/kedro_io.md#versioning).
+You can learn more in the [Versioning section](../data/kedro_io.md#versioning).

 ### Test the pipelines